triglex/papernews/docs/spec.rst

 he will be able to access the news page.
 On the news page, user can filter different sources of article aggregators (news providers).
 There are multiple options to filter by:

 * default article aggregators (hackernews, reddit)
 * custom user provided article aggregators
 * category (multiple premade article aggregators) for eg. sports, politics
 * specific daily news genereted for the chosen hour

 User can also search articles by:

 * article id
 * web interface will create short article ID that will ease access to the news if user printed his daily news on paper.

 * for example below the heading of one news there will be an ID like "123abcd" and user will be able to search that news by ID or access https://papernews.com/short/123abcd to view that specific news article.

 * article date created
 * article keywords
 * article category

 User can choose between different templates (looks) for generating daily news.
 User can get his generated daily news:

 * via e-mail
 * as HTML
 * as PDF

-Links agregator
+Web interface TODO...

-^^^^^^^^^^^^^^^
+Links aggregator
-RSS metadata extractor
+^^^^^^^^^^^^^^^^
-    * Component that recieves user RSS links, transforms it and prepares it for website parser.
+This component parses article aggregators for articles and metadata about them.
-    * Specifically extracts metadata from RSS like:
+It can parse 2 different types of feeds:

-        #. news heading
+* Feed with the RSS
-        #. user that posted that link
+* Feed without the RSS

-        #. source link (eg. hackernews)
+If aggregator has the RSS for its feed, component will use `feedparser
-        #. link to the actual news
+<https://feedparser.readthedocs.io>`_.
+Using parser, it extracts:

-NoRSS metadata extractor
+* article heading
-    * Component that recieves raw user links (without RSS support), scrapes them and prepares it for website parser.
+* user that posted that link
-    * Specifically extracts metadata like:
+* link to thread on aggregator
-        #. news heading
+* link to actual article

-        #. user that posted that link
+Otherwise, if the user provided a link to an article aggregator that doesn't support the RSS, in-house parser will be used for extraction of same metadata as if feedparser was used.

-        #. source link (eg. hackernews)
+After parsing it sends ready to be scraped articles with metadata to flask which writes it to the database.

-        #. link to the actual news
+Links aggregator can be horizontaly scaled if needed.

 Website parser
 ^^^^^^^^^^^^^^
-Using prepared links scrapes website for summary of that news.
+Using prepared links scrapes website for summary, image etc. of that article.
-After scraping it glues metadata from agregator and prepares newly created blob of data for news generator
+After scraping reports prepared blob of data back to the flask api.

-* Global scraper for key metadata (key = crucial parameters from which the Papernews content will be generated, parameters are: html.body, html.title, html.p) | (Estimate 8h) | I1
+In first iteration smmry will be used to summarize article body, later if we get more budged, in-house natural language processing alghorithms will be used to get summary of article body.

-* Integration with "smmry" from scraped data (scraped in step 2.) | (Estimate 8h) | I2
+Website parser can be horizontaly scaled if needed.

-News generator
+Daily news generator
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^
-Uses data from webside parser, and generates portable document format that can be downloaded or sent via e-mail to your address.
+Generates daily news in HTML format.

-Database
+While generating, generator will create codes for each of the articles and original threads where article was posted so that user can use those in a form of a url shortener.
+For example user can input code 123456 in search and get redirected to actual article that had that 123456 generated in daily news.
-^^^^^^^^
+Codes are permanently attached to link.

-Database that stores information about users and Papernews
+If needed and budged is granted, generator can be created in such way to support horizontal scaling.

 Application deployment
 ^^^^^^^^^^^^^^^^^^^^^^